CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 productivity is higher.
 From the managers point of view, if he starts policing estimates he essentially creates a toxic environment (either he argues with sandbagging devs, or thinks non-sandbagging devs are extremely unproductive).

-There is a natural flow from state-to-state here:
+There is a natural flow from state-to-state here
 1. Developer gives honest answers to storypoints, life is good (Quadrant D)
 2. Another developer starts sandbagging his estimates for *reasons*
 3. Developer starts to have lower performance than coworkers, enters into lower performance (Quadrant B)